ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 char *val = keyString(k);
 ```

-Now we need to convert the configuration value to the data-type we
+We need to convert the configuration value to the data type we
 need.

 To do this manually has severe drawbacks: